kkensuke/markdown-toc-numbering/README.md

 # markdown-toc-numbering

 ## What it does
-- Numbering headings in markdown files:
+- Number headings in markdown files:
     - Before:
         ```markdown
         # society